 Divorce and Family Law Attorneys in Little Falls, New Jersey

-At Del Sardo & Montanari, our legal team is equipped to address every facet of your divorce.
+At The Montanari Law Group, our legal team is equipped to address every facet of your divorce.
 Having assisted clients in Wayne, Little Falls, Woodland Park, and throughout Passaic and Essex counties, we have earned a reputation as skilled and unwavering legal counselors.
-The head of our family law practice, Darren J. Del Sardo, is Certified by the New Jersey Supreme Court as a Civil Trial Attorney and has been honored with inclusion in the Super Lawyers List published by Thomas Reuters every year since 2011.
-When you come to us with your case, our attorneys will meet with you to fully understand your situation, explain the process, answer your questions, and formulate the best strategy for how to proceed.
 With our knowledge and experience, there is no situation for which you will not be prepared during the divorce process.
-To discuss your case with one of our seasoned New Jersey divorce attorneys, contact us today at 973-233-4396 or toll free at 888-877-7985 for a free consultation.
+To discuss your case with one of our seasoned New Jersey divorce attorneys, contact us today at 973-233-4396 or toll-free at 888-877-7985 for a free consultation.